Q. Can Exl-Plan be used

 Developer tab in the Ribbon is ticked in the Popular set

-3. If the Visual Basic button is greyed-out, you need to install Visual
+3. If the Visual Basic button is greyed-out,

-Basic - see this FAQ below for more help.
+you need to install Visual Basic - see this FAQ below

 4. If the Visual Basic button is not greyed-out,